CenturyLinkCloud/PublicKB/Monitoring-Overview.md

 ### Overview

-Cloud Application Manager **Monitoring site** is where you can view metrics on providers and administer monitoring checks and policies for systems and services.
+Cloud Application Manager **Monitoring Site** is where you can view metrics on providers and administer monitoring checks and policies for systems and services.

 * In the Dashboards page you will view AWS and Azure metrics along with Watcher agent metrics.
 * The Events page will display any active events within the selected context (Org/CostCenter/Workspace).